sabre-io/sabre.io/source/event/promise.md

 ### `reject(mixed $reason = null)`

-Reject (fails) a promise that didn't have a result yet.
+Reject (fails) a Promise that didn't have a result yet.

     $promise->fulfill(new Exception('Oh no!'));